SegiH/SegiTable/docs/README.md

 #### ClickCallBack
                     Required: No
                     Type: Method
                     Description: Method to call when the column header has been clicked.
-If you use this, you should set Clickable to true so the column turns into a mouse pointer when you hover over it.
+If you use this, Clickable will automatically be set to true so the column turns into a mouse pointer when you hover over the column name.
 Do not set this with TogglesIDColumn.
 Only use one or the other but not both

 <a name="Columns"></a>
 #### Columns